satya-das/cib/examples/030-virtual-function-and-abi-stability/README.md

 ```

 There is no surprises that this new client will work with new library.
-But the old client, the client of previous example `runtime polymorphism`, should continue working with new library without any change or recompilation.
+But the old client, the client of previous example `virtual-function`, should continue working with new library without any change or recompilation.
 The automated test `/030-virtual-function-and-abi-stability/` ensures the client of `runtime polymorphism` works with library of this example.

 The reason of this **ABI stability** is that virtual tables are not shared across components.
 CIB shares **MethodTable** instead.
 Let's see the diff of method table of new library: